flarelink/Background_Face_Privacy/README.md

 # Background_Face_Privacy

 Project to detect faces in the background of photos and blur the faces to allow for privacy of individuals.
+Two methods are shown, namely the YOLOv3 deep neural network and the Haar Cascades classifier.
+Both approaches are pretrained on images of faces and this program illustrates a comparison of how they perform to new images.

 Usage:
 -------------